 1990 B.S.
 Business Administration/Marketing, Colorado State University, Fort Collins, CO

-Branding, Advertising, Creative Writing, Public Relations, Trade Show Marketing, Event Planning, Social Media
+Branding, Advertising, Creative Writing, Public Relations, Trade Show Marketing, Event Planning and Design, Fundraising, e-commerce, Social Media

 2016 "Not a Lemon", Scott Ellsworth Gallery, San Francisco, CA.

 2015 "#STRIKEAWAY Show", Paxton Gate Curiosities For Kids, San Francisco, CA.